 1.0 Noise Mitigation Measures at Dublin Airport

-The noise mitigations in place at Dublin Airport are set out below in Table 1.
+The noise mitigations and improvement objectives in place at Dublin Airport are set out below in Table 1.
 The mitigation measures are aligned by type with the relevant elements of the ICAO balanced approach.